xelemental/xelemental.github.io/_posts/2024-03-23-Winver-Reverse-Engineering-Patchwork-APTs-recent-go-implant.md

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/460bd613-a0cc-4667-9e6f-4855c0776e22)

-Turns out that the code is using [`exec`](https://pkg.go.dev/os/exec) package from golang, to execute this command `cmd chcp /C` which will change the current code page to [`UTF-8`](https://ss64.com/nt/chcp.html) and immediately terminate the cmd window.
+Turns out that the code is using [`exec`](https://pkg.go.dev/os/exec) package from golang, to execute this command `cmd chcp /C` which will change the current code page to [`UTF-8`](https://ss64.com/nt/chcp.html) and immediately terminates the cmd window.
 That's the purpose of this function.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/c29522f1-9d0f-4098-b5a6-106216ad2261)

-After moving ahead with the analysis of the code, we could see that a URL is mostly acting as a command & control server here.
+After moving ahead with the code analysis, we could see that a URL is mostly acting as a command & control server here.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/9925c2ce-93ec-48a5-96c6-afbf4c676758)